Domination7/website/README.md

   - Ensure correct pictures and names are used
   - Fill in information about the awards
   - Put links to origninal pages

+Images:
+  All social media logos are from the respective organizations official resource download.
+The logos also meet all requirements given on the resource download.